abergs/ideasofanders/_posts/2020-11-23-passwordless-api.md

     return result;
 }
 ```
 That's it!
-You can now allow users to sign in using whatever security mechanism is available on there device (FaceID, TouchID, Windows Hello etc).
+You can now allow users to sign in using whatever security mechanism is available on their device (FaceID, TouchID, Windows Hello etc).